Asana/devrel-examples/javascript/pkce_oauth/README.md

         .update(codeVerifier)
         .digest('base64');

-    // PKCE expects a base64url string.
-Let's convert our base64 string to one.
-Note that this is different than URL
+    // PKCE expects a base 64 URL string.
+The crypto library does not support base 64 URL encoding, so we must convert
-    // encoding a base64 string.
+    // the result to be compliant.
     codeChallenge = base64url.escape(codeChallenge);

     // Save that the state and codeVerifier were given to the same person